-At SYNC, it is our mission to help clients who suffer from issues ranging from anxiety to depression, relationship issues, trauma, cultural transitions, emigration and somatic issues.
-We attempt to achieve excellence in treating our clients within a close and collaborative therapeutic relationship, tailored to your personal needs and wishes for a happier life.
+At SYNC, it is our mission to help clients who suffer from issues ranging from anxiety to depression, relationship issues, trauma, cultural transitions, emigration, and somatic issues.
+We attempt to achieve excellence in treating our clients within a close and collaborative therapeutic relationship, tailored to their personal needs and wishes for a happier life.

 To see a clinician from our team, please fill out the contact form on the “getting started” page. http://syncpsych.com/get-started/contact